 Book your no commitment 10 minute demo to discover the impact our 1-to-1 interventions can have for your pupils – it’s never been easier or more affordable.
 Call us on 0203 771 0095 or contact us here to learn more about how we can help turbocharge maths in your school!

 Fear not!
-This is my tried and tested KS2 long division method of how to approach the topic with Year 6.
+This is my tried and tested KS2 long division method when teaching Year 5 or Year 6.

 On average, it would take me around three days, but as we all know, this completely depends on the cohort, so I’ve broken the process down into ‘steps’ instead, to be spread across as many lessons as needed.